austin-hua/OS_IoTDataTransmission/analysis/report.md

 # Project Report

 ## Design
 The entire framework runs on Linux's mmap (memory map) library. mmap is pretty much a function for allocating memory on the heap.
 It's called by C's malloc() function, for example.
-Cool stuff.<br>
+Cool stuff.
+It is an essential system call for a variety of programming applications. <br>

-So the basic idea is, we're comparing the speed of mmap with normal file I/O.<br>
+In this experiment, we converted the files provided in the sample code (file_in) to .in files.
+Our program is designed to read all '.in' files located in the ./data library.
+The corresponding '.out' file is generated upon data transmission.

 Master & Slave Description <br>
 #### Master